 Leading Causes of Truck Accidents

 The Federal Motor Carrier Safety Administration (FMCSA) was established by the U.S. Department of Transportation with the primary mission to reduce crashes, injuries, and fatalities involving large trucks and buses across the country.
 The federal rules set out by the FMCSA are applicable to all employers, employees, and commercial motor vehicles which transport property or passengers in interstate commerce.
 Florida statutes have incorporated these federal rules and even expanded the FMCSA rules to apply to intrastate commerce.
+An experience attorney could help explain these expanded rules.

 Central to the FMCSA rules is that all drivers of commercial motor vehicles shall have the knowledge and skills necessary to operate their vehicles safely.
 As reported in its Large Truck Crash Overview, the FMCSA found that 3,675 people were killed in large truck fatal crashes and another 80,000 people were injured in crashes, involving large trucks across the nation.